lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 Relational intelligibility does not arise automatically from transparency in the narrow sense of disclosure.
 Data, documentation, and logs do not suffice if actors cannot situate decisions within a coherent authority structure.
 What must be preserved is the capacity to determine who acted, under what mandate, through which mediating structures, and with what possibility of intervention.

-Institutional arrangements capable of preserving Field integrity tend to share certain characteristics.
+Institutional forms that preserve Field integrity tend to share certain characteristics.
 They render authority pathways explicit rather than implicit.
 They maintain traceable linkages between automated processes and institutional mandates.
 They treat informal adaptations and interpretive disputes as signals of relational drift rather than as peripheral noise.

 Participation and contestability assume a structural function here.
 They are not primarily democratic embellishments but mechanisms through which the relational field becomes self-observing.
 Where structured avenues exist for articulating misalignment, relational opacity can be detected before it hardens into structural illegibility.